 Before this projects, I was mainly familiar with user scenarios related to mobile/PC devices.
 It was hard to extract myself from preconceptions built from past experience designing for mobile screens, and become familiar with vehicle interfaces

-Formation of the Big Idea/Main Concept:
+Formation of the Main Concept:

 I went through a long phase of confusion with the project at the start, where it was hard to navigate through such a large project and understand my own subset.
 Eventually, I was able to extract the main idea of the project and was able to push forwards